For the media

 If you are among those at greatest risk of mpox exposure, the CDC also recommends avoiding sexual activity until two weeks after your second vaccine dose; limiting the number of your sexual partners; and avoiding situations involving anonymous or multi-partner sex.
 The use of condoms alone cannot prevent exposure to mpox.

-“The risk of mpox within our population is low overall, but it is vital that people at risk receive both doses of the vaccine, and cases are reported and monitored,” Dr. Olulade says.
+“The risk of mpox within our population is low overall, but it is vital that people at risk receive both doses of the vaccine, and that cases are reported and monitored,” Dr. Olulade says.
 “If you have traveled recently and believe you may have been exposed to mpox or have symptoms of mpox — even just a rash — seek urgent medical care immediately.”

 You might also like: